kanaka/mal/process/guide.md

 * Add the following special forms to `EVAL`.

-  * `do`: Evaluate the all the elements of the list and return the final element (evaluated).
+  * `do`: Evaluate the all the elements of the list using `eval_ast` and return the final evaluated element.
   * `if`: Evaluate the first parameter (second element).
 If the result (condition) is anything other than `nil` or `false`, then evaluate the second parammeter (third element of the list) and return the